top of page

 Conflict of Interest

-Some schools ask about "conflict of interest" because they need to inform the exam board if you are a family member etc. of the candidate.
-A private tutor should be able to conduct the Speaking Test for the candidate you have tutored if the relationship is purely student/tutor.
-The school would provide an invigilator in the examination room.
+A private tutor should be able to conduct the speaking test for the candidate you have tutored if the relationship is purely student-tutor.
+In this case, the school would provide an invigilator in the examination room.

 Online Speaking Test